 Frequently Asked Questions

 On this page, we have attempted to categorize and answer most of the questions that have arisen since we started the scholarship.
 As new issues arise, we add them to this extensive list of questions and answers.
-If you have a question and cannot find the answer on this page, please feel free to email The Thomas and Elsie Deeley Foundation, and we will promptly provide an answer.
+If you have a question and cannot find the answer on this page, email The Thomas and Elsie Deeley Foundation ([email protected]), and we will promptly provide an answer.
 If your concern is something that can benefit others, we will add it to this Frequently Asked Questions page.
-We also suggest that the News and Updates page of our website be checked for additional information on scholarships.
+We also suggest that the News and Updates page of our website be checked for additional information on our scholarships.

 The Thomas and Elsie Deeley Foundation